Crab-plover

-The crab-plover or crab plover (Dromas ardeola) is a bird related to the waders, but sufficiently distinctive to merit its own family Dromadidae.
-Its relationship within the Charadriiformes is unclear, some have considered it to be closely related to the thick-knees, or the pratincoles, while others have considered it closer to the auks and gulls.
-It is the only member of the genus Dromas and is unique among waders in making use of ground warmth to aid incubation of the eggs.
+The crab-plover or crab plover (Dromas ardeola) is a coastal wader (shorebird).
+It is the only member of the genus Dromas and the family Dromadidae.
+It is unique among waders in making use of ground warmth to aid the incubation of its eggs.
+The crab-plover is classified in the suborder Lari, making it more closely related to gulls and auks than to most other waders such as plovers (suborder Charadrii) and sandpipers (suborder Scolopaci).

 Description

 This bird resembles a plover, but has very long grey legs and a strong heavy black bill similar to a tern.
 Its black-and-white plumage and long-necked upright posture with heavy bill makes it distinctive and unmistakable.
 Its bill is unique among waders, and specialised for eating crabs.
 It has partially webbed toes.
 The plumage is white except for black on its back and in the primary feathers of the wings.
 They are noisy birds, calling frequently on their breeding sites and in their wintering grounds.
 The usual call is a ka similar to that of the bar-tailed godwit but repeated rapidly.
 Flocks may produce a whinnying sound that rises and at in the breeding season produce whistling kew-ki-ki notes.

 Males and females are not easily distinguished but males have a heavier and longer bill.
 Juveniles have the black on the mantle, greyish and remain in this plumage for a year.
 Flocks fly in lines or "V" formations.

 The crab-plover is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.